quantumx-apps/filebrowserDocs/content/en/docs/user-guides/office-integration/traefik-setup.md

 <img src="../assets/traefik-dashboard.png" alt="traefik-dashboard" />

-Or if you want to test it further, you can deploy the other two services first (filebrowser and onlyoffice), and verify that all is working fine.
+If the page is working you did all correctly!
+Let's go with Filebrowser and OnlyOffice now.

 {{% alert context="danger" %}}
-Once you tested that all is working on the staging server, before you change to production **BE SURE** that you deleted the `acme.json` file first before pulling the new production certificates, otherwise will not work.
+Once you tested that all is working on the staging server, before you change to production **BE SURE** that you deleted the `acme.json` file first before pulling the new production certificates.
 You can just delete the content inside, or recreate the file again:

 ```shell
 rm -rf traefik/certs/acme.json